pvanliefland/pierre-docs/basic_bundle_dev.rst

 	{% block stylesheets %}
 	{% block javascripts %}

-You will find more information about usage of this block function:
+You will find more information about how to use the block function:

 - `Twig blocks <http://twig.sensiolabs.org/doc/tags/extends.html>`_